Manhattan Spotlight: Broadcast history

 From December 1949 to June 1950, Easy Aces aired in the Wednesday 7:45pm slot.
 During the 1950-1951 season, the Hazel Scott, Joan Edwards, and Susan Raye shows all ran in the 7:45pm ET slot immediately after Manhattan Spotlight.

-The series was cancelled in 1951, and DuMont replaced the series with local (non-network) programming.
+Tranum and the show's co-producers ended it in 1951, and DuMont replaced the series with local (non-network) programming.